Haynes10/My-CSharp-Projects-journey/README.md

 Example: An Employee object prints out the full name using SayName().

+6. StudentApp (Entity Framework + Database) 🗄️

+Defines a Student class with properties: StudentId, FirstName, LastName, and EnrollmentDate.

+Uses Entity Framework Core to create a database (SchoolDB.mdf).

+Demonstrates:

+Code-first migrations

+Creating and seeding a database

+Querying and saving data with EF Core

+This project is my first introduction to databases and ORM (Object Relational Mapping) in C#.

 🛠️ Technologies Used

 Language: C#

 IDE: Visual Studio 2022

+Database: SQL Server LocalDB (for EF Core project)

 Version Control: Git & GitHub